Blog

 Fast forward to the 16th century in Europe, where the Italian surgeon Gaspare Tagliacozzi pioneered the use of skin grafts for reconstructive purposes.
 He utilized skin from the patient's arm to reconstruct the nose, a technique that laid the foundation for modern skin grafting procedures.

-However, the term "plastic surgery" was not coined until 1818 by the German surgeon Carl Ferdinand von Graefe.
+The term "plastic surgery" was not coined until 1818 by the German surgeon Carl Ferdinand von Graefe.
 He derived the term from the Greek word "plastikos," meaning mould or shape.
 This term accurately described the nature of the surgical procedures that aimed to reshape or reconstruct various body parts.

 The development of modern plastic surgery was profoundly influenced by the First World War, a testament to its humanitarian roots.
 The war left numerous soldiers with severe facial injuries, prompting the establishment of specialized hospitals dedicated to reconstructive surgery.
 Sir Harold Gillies, a New Zealand-born surgeon, is often considered the father of modern plastic surgery.
 He developed many of the techniques used in facial reconstruction and performed groundbreaking work on soldiers with facial injuries during the war, embodying the compassionate spirit of the field.